nschorgh/CaveXML/README.md

 ## Notes

 `cavexml.md` describes the meaning of the XML elements used to organize the data, and restrictions for the entries.

-The master copy of the database is in XML format (`allcaves-database.xml`).

 For non-programmers:
-* The derived file `allcaves-database.csv` can be opened as a spreadsheet, and contains a flatted version of the database.
+The file `allcaves-database.csv` can be opened as a spreadsheet, and contains a flattened version of the database.
-* The `Derivatives/` directory also contains other derived data products, such as `allcaves-database.md` where the full records can be viewed directly on GitHub.
+The `Derivatives/` directory also contains other derived data products, such as `allcaves-database.md` where the full records can be viewed directly on GitHub.
+A search interface is available at https://tinyurl.com/cavexmlsearch and hosted on Google Colaboratory.
-* The following link leads to a search interface: https://tinyurl.com/cavexmlsearch It requires a Google account and a warning message will appear the first time.
+It requires a Google account and a warning message will appear at the beginning of each session.

 For programmers:
 The Python programs in the `Utilities/` directory serve as examples for how a CaveXML database can be loaded and analyzed within Python.
 Parsing functions for quasi-numerical entries are found in `cavexml.py`, which also contains many other functions useful for working with CaveXML data.
 The same directory also includes a few xquery scripts as an alternative to Python.